mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Leaf: 0     1     2     3     4     5     6     7
 ~~~
-{: title="An 8-member tree represented as an array" }
+{: title="An Eight-Member Tree Represented as an Array" }

 This allows us to compute relationships between tree nodes simply by
 manipulating indices, rather than having to maintain complicated structures in